 - You must be running Tableau Desktop 2021.1 and later to use MFA with Tableau authentication.

 - If you have access to multiple sites, select the one you want to use.

-When you connect to Tableau Server or Tableau Online, Tableau Desktop keeps you signed in from session to session, if you don't sign out.
+When you connect to Tableau Server or Tableau Cloud, Tableau Desktop keeps you signed in from session to session, if you don't sign out.
 Next time you launch Tableau Desktop, you are automatically signed in to your most recent server connection.
 You can easily switch to other available server and site connections.

 You can see the server and site you are signed into, as well as who you are signed in as, in two places:

 The Server menu shows the server and site that you are signed in to.
 Sign out shows you are signed in as.